Ex-Chiefs assistant coach Britt Reid to be sentenced Friday - NewsBreak

 Ex-Chiefs assistant coach Britt Reid to be sentenced Friday

-KANSAS CITY, Mo. – Jackson County Prosecutors have asked a judge to sentence former Kansas City Chiefs assistant coach Britt Reid to four years in prison for a crash that severely injured a five-year-old girl .
+KANSAS CITY, Mo.
+(WDAF) — Jackson County Prosecutors have asked a judge to sentence former Kansas City Chiefs assistant coach Britt Reid to four years in prison for a crash that severely injured a five-year-old girl.

 Britt Reid is scheduled to be sentenced Friday afternoon in a Jackson County courtroom.